D.T. Suzuki Museum

 Google Maps

 The D.T.
-Suzuki Museum is easy to reach by the Kanazawa Loop Bus.
-You can also take Hokutetsu buses from Kanazawa Station, getting off at Hondamachi bus stop (15 minutes, 210 yen).
+Suzuki Museum is easy to reach via the Kanazawa Loop Bus.
+You can also take Hokutetsu buses from Kanazawa Station and get off at the Hondamachi bus stop (15 minutes, 210 yen).
 The museum is a 5-minute walk from the stop.

 Resources